Skip to Content

 Daylilies can grow up to four feet tall.
 They are rugged plants that can do well with little to no additional care.
 Over the years they will spread and create a beautiful, dense bush.

-The plant is named daylily because each one of the flowers only lives for a day.
+The plant is named daylily because each flower only lives for a day.
 Newer varieties can have different growing patterns.
 Daylilies are very popular, and there are more than 35,000 cultivars.
 While these plants can tolerate shade, they need about 6 hours of sun daily.

 10. Orange lantana (Lantana camera)